 - Use cash back shopping programs: When you’re shopping online make sure to take advantage of cash back and perks programs through sites like SwagBucks.com, CashCrate.com, Ebates.com.
 Many of those sites will allow you to get a small percentage of your purchase back in cash, gift cards or other perks.
 The hard part is just remembering to use them.

-- Use a cash back debit card: You can use a cash back debit card like the one we have with Perkstreet.com.
-Basically we get anywhere from 1-5% cash back just for using the card, the cash bonuses deposited directly into our account.
-They have special Power Perks categories as well that mean we can get more cash back, usually in the range of 5% back, which can help you to save even more if you were planning on shopping at the specific stores anyway.
+- Use a cash back card: You can use a cash credit card.
+We get anywhere from 1-2% cash back just for using the card, the cash bonuses deposited directly into our account.
+They have special perks categories as well that mean we can get more cash back, usually in the range of 5% back, which can help you to save even more if you were planning on shopping at the specific stores anyway.

 - Research to find the best deals: Shop around online to find the best deals on the gifts you were planning on buying.
 You can use shopping comparison sites like Google’s shopping search engine to nail down the best prices.
 You can also use helpful browser plugins like Invisible Hand to get the best deals.
 Basically you go to a site like Amazon.com, search for your item, and then the browser plugin searches a myriad of other stores to see where the best deal is.